 London Engagement Portraits are a fun and useful way to connect with your photographer ahead of your big day.
 Its completely normal to fret about your wedding portraits, believe me, I’ve been there.
 An engagement Portrait session in London is a perfect opportunity to hang out and practice being yourself in front of the camera.
 My Style of documentary photography is relaxed and natural, keeping static posing to a minimum.
 I don’t ask couples to kiss, hold hands or rest their foreheads on each other for a mock romantic moment.
 I much prefer to enjoy a stroll and reflect a couples personality through the lens.
+Narjis and Hanry wanted a glamorous engagement session so they chose Fulham Palace in West London.
+Champagne and evening dress were the order of day, stylish and elegant.

 Booking a London Engagement Portrait Session